San Francisco in One Day

-My husband and I recently stopped off in San Fran for a one day adventure!
-Neither of us had ever been there, and we purposefully chose to spend a one night lay-over on our way to Hawaii.
+My husband and I recently stopped off in San Francisco for a one-day adventure!
+Neither of us had ever been there, and we purposefully chose to spend a one-night layover on our way to Hawaii.
 We were determined to answer the question: if you only have one day to spend in San Francisco, what do you see?

 I started months ago, googling and pinteresting “San Francisco City Guide” and “What to See in San Francisco”.
 You can see some of the things I found on my 10 Year Anniversary Pinterest board.

 I found pictures of several landmark spots that just screamed “San Francisco” to me.
 These were the spots I wanted to see and experience.
 We didn’t plan on spending big money on fancy tours or tickets.
 I read that walking in San Fran is best, and that is indeed what we did!
 Oh boy did we walk!
 We went with no real plans and nothing mapped out.
 Our biggest surprise: we didn’t come across any hippies or liberal activist groups.
 Maybe we just happened to pick the right neighborhoods.

 What to Wear